merikan/testcontainers-demo/README.md

 We have two folders, origin and solution.
 * the [origin](origin) directory contains the source code before we migrated our tests from H2 to Testcontainers.
 * the [solution](solution) directory contains the source code after we migrated our tests from H2 to Testcontainers.
+* the [faster](faster) directory contains the source code when doing some changes to make our tests run faster

 ## License